 The arcing chamber contains a separator which fills fresh oil in it, by centrifugal action, when breaker operates under a fault condition.

 An oil filling valve is also fitted in the top casting of the arc-control device.
 This valve, lightly spring-loaded, closes when the pressure is set up within the device, but as the stress vanishes due to arc extinction, the valve opens to allow the inrush of oil.

 Due to the oil filling valve, vaporized oil is quickly replaced by fresh oil when the arc is extinguished.

-A spring-loaded vent valve, a breather to prevent moisture from entering the circuit breaker is made in the upper arcing chamber.
-To protect circuit breaker from damage if excessive pressure arises in arcing chamber, a safety diaphragm under the domed cover is designed to lift.
+A spring-loaded vent valve, a breather to prevent moisture from entering the circuit breaker, is made in the upper arcing chamber.
+If excessive pressure arises in the arcing chamber, a safety diaphragm under the domed cover is designed to lift to protect the circuit breaker from damage.

-The low oil circuit breakers have smaller tank size, require a lesser quantity of oil, smaller weight, lower cost, reduced risk of fire and reduced maintenance problems than bulk oil circuit breakers.
+The low oil circuit breakers have smaller tank sizes, require a lesser quantity of oil, smaller weight, lower cost, reduced risk of fire, and reduced maintenance problems than bulk oil circuit breakers.

-But rapid deterioration of dielectric strength of oil due to a high degree of carbonization is the main drawback of these circuit breakers.
+But the rapid deterioration of the dielectric strength of oil due to a high degree of carbonization is the main drawback of these circuit breakers.

 Thanks for reading about “mocb, minimum, low oil circuit breaker working principle.”
 For more information, visit Wikipedia.